zalopay-samples/quickstart-nextjs-dynamic-qrcode/README.md

 This example doesn't include the callback when run at localhost, see how to integration callback in next section

-## Testing CallBack from ZaloPay Server
+## Troubleshooting

+### Callback testing

-Callbacks deliver asynchronous for Merchant Server receives payment's results from ZaloPay Server, only when ZaloPay has received money from user successfully, and it is important to test them during the setup of your integration.
+Callback (a.k.a Webhook) is a mechanism to deliver Instant Payment Notification asynchronously for Merchant Server receives payment's results from ZaloPay Server, only when ZaloPay has received money from user successfully, and it is important to test them during the setup of your integration.
 You can find more information about callbacks in [here](https://docs.zalopay.vn/en/v2/general/overview.html#callback).

 This sample application provides a simple callbacks integration exposed at `/api/callback`.
 For it to work, you need to: